21 NCAC 36 .0228 CLINICAL NURSE SPECIALIST PRACTICE

 (A) has current certification as a clinical nurse specialist from a national credentialing body approved by the Board, as defined in Paragraph (h) of this Rule and 21 NCAC 36 .0120(26); or

-(B) if no clinical nurse specialist certification is available in the specialty, meets requirements that are equivalent to national certification.
+(B) meets requirements that are equivalent to national certification if no clinical nurse specialist certification is available in the specialty.
 The Board shall determine equivalence based on consideration of an official transcript and course descriptions validating Subparagraph (b)(3) of this Rule, a current curriculum vitae, work history, professional recommendations indicating evidence of at least 1,000 hours of clinical nurse specialist practice, and documentation of certificates indicating 75 contact hours of continuing education applicable to clinical nurse specialist practice during the previous five years.

-(e) A clinical nurse specialist seeking Board recognition who has not practiced as a clinical nurse specialist in more than two years shall complete a clinical nurse specialist refresher course approved by the Board in accordance with 21 NCAC 36 .0220(o) and (p), consisting of common conditions and their management related to the clinical nurse specialist's area of education and certification.
-A clinical nurse specialist refresher course participant shall be granted clinical nurse specialist recognition that is limited to clinical activities taught in the refresher course.
+(e) A clinical nurse specialist seeking Board approval who has never practiced as a clinical nurse specialist or has not practiced in more than two years shall complete a clinical nurse specialist refresher course approved by the Board in accordance with 21 NCAC 36 .0220(o) and (p), consisting of common conditions and their management related to the clinical nurse specialist's area of education and certification.
+A clinical nurse specialist refresher course participant shall be granted limited clinical nurse specialist recognition that is specific to clinical activities taught in the refresher course.

 (f) The scope of practice of a clinical nurse specialist shall incorporate the basic components of nursing practice as defined in Rule .0224 of this Section as well as the understanding and application of nursing principles at an advanced practice registered nurse level in the area of clinical nursing specialization in which the clinical nurse specialist is educationally prepared and for which competency is maintained, including: